nathanbabcock/eyedropper.app/README.md

   - [x] An expanding circular animation when a new color is picked
   - [x] Pageload animation
   - [ ] Typography
+  - [ ] Entrance animation for all elements
   - [ ] Remember last color and preferred color format
   - [ ] Hover/active animations for main button icon
   - [ ] Update favicon SVG with selected color (?)